-- The medical assessor must evaluate the available evidence and be satisfied that any impairment: - 6.17.1 is an impairment arising from an injury caused by the accident, and - 6.17.2 is an impairment as defined in clause 6.9 (above). - 6.18 An assessment of the degree of permanent impairment involves three stages: - 6.18.1 a review and evaluation of all the available evidence including: - medical evidence (doctors', hospitals' and other health practitioners' notes, records and reports) - · medico-legal reports - diagnostic findings - · other relevant evidence - 6.18.2 an interview and a clinical examination, wherever possible, to obtain the information specified in these Guidelines and the AMA4 Guides necessary to determine the percentage impairment, and - 6.18.3 the preparation of a certificate using the methods specified in these Guidelines that determines the percentage of permanent impairment, including the calculations and reasoning on which the determination is based.
+- 6.17 The medical assessor must evaluate the available evidence and be satisfied that any impairment: - (a) is an impairment arising from an injury caused by the accident, and - (b) is an impairment as defined in clause 6.9 (above). - 6.18 An assessment of the degree of permanent impairment involves three stages: - (a) a review and evaluation of all the available evidence including: - medical evidence (doctors', hospitals' and other health practitioners' notes, records and reports) - medico-legal reports - diagnostic findings - other relevant evidence - (b) an interview and a clinical examination, wherever possible, to obtain the information specified in these Guidelines and the AMA4 Guides necessary to determine the percentage impairment - (c) the preparation of a certificate using the methods specified in these Guidelines that determines the percentage of permanent impairment, including the calculations and reasoning on which the determination is based.
 The applicable parts of these Guidelines and the AMA4 Guides should be referenced.